cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    ```

    In this example, `Fancy` is the implementing class that has signed the `Styleable` contract.
 It signs
    the contract as soon as you add `implements Styleable` to the class declaration as seen above.
-Now, `Fancy`
+Again, `Fancy`
    will not compile unless it has a concrete (non-abstract) implementation of both the `style` and `unstyle` methods.

    **Note:** If the interface is not in the same package as the implementing class, then you will need to add